David Ignatius: Other

-In 2006 Ignatius wrote a foreword to the American edition of Moazzam Begg's Enemy Combatant, a book about the author's experiences as a detainee at the Guantánamo Bay detention camp.
+In 2006, Ignatius wrote a foreword to the American edition of Moazzam Begg's Enemy Combatant, a book about the author's experiences as a detainee at the Guantánamo Bay detention camp.
 In 2008, Zbigniew Brzezinski, Brent Scowcroft, and Ignatius published America and the World: Conversations on the Future of American Foreign Policy, a book that collected conversations, moderated by Ignatius, between Brzezinski and Scowcroft.
 Michiko Kakutani of The New York Times named it one of the ten best books of 2008.

 Ignatius has been trustee of the German Marshall Fund since 2000.
 He has been a member of the Council on Foreign Relations since 1984.
 From 1984 to 1990 he was a member of the governing board of St. Albans School.

 In 2011 Ignatius held a contest for The Washington Post readers to write a spy novel.
 Ignatius wrote the first chapter and challenged fans to continue the story.
 Over eight weeks, readers sent in their versions of what befalls CIA agents Alex Kassem and Sarah Mancini and voted for their favorite entries.
 Ignatius chose the winning entry for each round, resulting in a six-chapter Web serial.
 Winners of the subsequent chapters included Chapter 2, "Sweets for the Sweet," by Colin Flaherty; Chapter 3, "Abu Talib," by Jill Borak; Chapter 4, "Go Hard or Go Home," by Vineet Daga; Chapter 5, "Inside Out," by Colin Flaherty; and Chapter 6, "Onward!," by Gina 'Miel' Ard.

 In early 2012 Ignatius served as an adjunct lecturer at the John F. Kennedy School of Government at Harvard University, teaching an international affairs course titled Understanding the Arab Spring from the Ground Up: Events in the Middle East, their Roots and Consequences for the United States.
-He is currently serving as a senior fellow at the Future of Diplomacy Program at Harvard University.
+He served as a senior fellow at the Future of Diplomacy Program at Harvard University from 2017 to 2022.

-In 2018, he won a George Polk Award, for his coverage of the Jamal Khashoggi murder.
+In 2018, he won a George Polk Award for his coverage of the Jamal Khashoggi murder.

-According to the 2018 membership list, Ignatius is a member of the Trilateral Commission.